-REF ACTION LEAD SUPPORT TIMEFRAME COST 6.1.1 Ensure local planning schemes, standards, codes and policies support the use of best available climate change data and adaptative planning principles as part of decision making, particularly as it relates to infrastructure, development and land use changes.
-City Ongoing Med 6.1.2 Develop a policy to ensure all new strategies and plans consider the implications of climate change risk and demonstrate how to manage such issues by 2023.
-City Short Low 6.1.3 Plan for climate change and emergency management at the municipal level, provide relief and recovery services and support emergency response operations.
-City Ongoing Low 6.1.4 Support and enhance a culture in our organisation that leads to improved decisions for climate change resilience.
-City Ongoing Low
+Ref Action Lead Support Cost 6.1.1 Ensure local planning schemes, standards, codes and policies support the use of best available climate change data and adaptative planning principles as part of decision making, particularly as it relates to infrastructure, development and land use changes.
+City Med 6.1.2 Develop a policy to ensure all new strategies and plans consider the implications of climate change risk and demonstrate how to manage such issues by 2023.
+City Low 6.1.3 Plan for climate change and emergency management at the municipal level, provide relief and recovery services and support emergency response operations.
+City Low 6.1.4 Support and enhance a culture in the City that leads to improved decisions for climate change resilience.
+City Low

-Timeframe: Short (1-3 years), Med (4-6 years), Long 7+ years | Cost: Low (\$0-\$100,000), Med (\$100,000-\$500,000), High (500,000+)
+\ Low (\$0-\$100,000), Med (\$100,000-\$500,000) High (\$500,000+)